AdvancedMultiPhysics/TPL-builder/README.txt

 Special TPL FLAGS:
+DISABLE_CLEAN - If set this will disable individual TPLs from running their "make clean"
+    as part of the regular build process.
+This can save time building the TPLs at the cost of additional storage.
+Commonly set for nightly builds.
+Default value is FALSE (do not disable clean)
 BOOST:
     BOOST_ONLY_COPY_HEADERS - Only copy the headers from the URL/SRC/INSTALL location.
                        If this flag is set, we will copy the include directory and will not